CYBER SECURITY ASSOCIATE'S DEGREE

-The U.S. Bureau of Labor Statistics says those in information security roles can expect a job growth rate of 28 percent through at least 2026.
-Given that all other computer-related occupations are projecting a 12 percent job growth rate, and all industries in general have a national average of seven percent, these experts can anticipate a much faster than average expansion in job opportunities.
-This is in line with projections that Forbes asserts in its 2016 article, "Calling All Women: The Cybersecurity Field Needs Your and There's a Million Jobs Waiting."
-The BLS says those with some related work experience may have better job prospects than those without, so if you're currently working in a related field of technology, you may be in luck.
+The U.S. Bureau of Labor Statistics says those in information security roles can expect a job growth rate of 32% through at least 2028.
+Given that all other computer-related occupations are projecting a 5% job growth rate, and all industries in general have a national average of 5%, these experts can anticipate a much faster than average expansion in job opportunities.

 Median salary for information security and cyber security professionals

 Salaries for information security and cybersecurity experts are also positive.
 The BLS says the median annual salary for these professionals is $92,600, with the top 10 percent earning over $147,290.
 Here's a breakdown of median annual salaries based on industries where cybersecurity and information security analysts work: